icon_marketing_blogFinance_20x20.svg Personal finance | October 12, 2022 | Connor Peoples

-Whether you’re a current college student, a freshly minted graduate, or a seasoned professional, if you have student loans, creating a plan to pay them down can be a wise investment of your time.
+Whether you’re a current college student, a new grad, or a seasoned professional, creating a plan to pay off your student loans is a smart move.
 With the right resources, you can get ahead of schedule and pay off your student loans fast!

 1. Get organized

-If you haven’t yet started paying off your student loans, or if you’re in the process, but could use some help, take a moment to get organized.
+If you haven’t started paying off your student loans, or if you’re in the process and could use some help, take a moment to get organized.

-First, you may have used federal or private student loans or both for your postsecondary education.
-If you have federal loans, you can visit the National Student Loan Data System.
-If you’re not sure whether your loans are federal or private, or who your private loans are with, pull your credit report to find out.
+First, find out what loans you used.
+If you have federal student loans, you can visit the Federal Student Aid official website.
+If you have private student loans, visit your lender’s website and log into your account.
+If you’re not sure whether your student loans are federal or private, or who your private loans are with, pull your credit report to find out.

-After you figure out who you owe, it’s just as important to figure out how much you owe, when your payments are due, and the interest rate for each loan.
+After you figure out who you owe, it’s just as important to figure out how much you owe, when your payments are due, and what the interest rate is for each loan.
 By creating a spreadsheet with your loan amounts, interest rates, and servicers, you can pinpoint the loans with the highest interest rates.
 The loans with the highest interest rates are the loans you should prioritize to pay down the fastest.
-In addition, this step can also be a good point to update or create a budget.
-Having a budget on hand will make it much easier for you to identify where money is available in your budget that can be used to pay off your student loans faster.

-Once you have a full understanding what your student loan payments will be, there are other tools, like a monthly budget worksheet, that can compare your student loan payments to your other monthly expenses.
-By mapping out your monthly expenses line-by-line, you can see which expenses are most important each month and decide from there how to manage the rest of your spending.
+Once you understand what your student loan payments will be, there are tools, like a monthly budget worksheet, that can help you compare your student loan payments to your other monthly expenses.
+By mapping out your monthly expenses line-by-line, you can decide from there how to manage your spending.

 3. Enroll in auto debit

-Most federal student loan servicers offer a quarter percentage point interest rate discount if you allow them to automatically pull payments from your bank account.
-Many private lenders also offer an auto debit deduction as well.
+Most federal student loan servicers offer a 0.25 percentage point interest rate discount if you set up automatic payments for your student loan.
+Many private lenders offer this, too.
 Enrolling in auto debit will help ensure your student loan payments are paid on time each month.

 4. Make bi-weekly student loan payments